 Don’t believe these get slim fast scammers.
 Concentrate on making real lifestyle changes rather than jumping on the next bandwagon.
 Switching from the Standard American Diet to a whole food, plant-based way of eating may not be the sexiest sell in the world, but I can tell you that it works.

-If you want to add something like green coffee powder to your daily supplementation of things like vitamin B12 and vitamin D, that’s perfectly fine.
+If you want to add something like green coffee powder to your daily supplementation of things like vegan vitamin B12 and plant-based vitamin D, that’s perfectly fine.
 However, if you’re looking for a silver bullet to your weight problem, supplements of any form are not it.

 So, my number one alternative to green coffee bean extract for weight loss – if you’re not already doing it – is to ditch the junk food (vegan or otherwise), get more plant-based whole foods into your diet, and slowly up your exercise regimen as you go.